 Transportation is provided from Washington Dulles International Airport (IAD) only.
 This service is provided to students who have paid the $12 travel fee each way.
 See below for shuttles times.
 There are no exceptions to arrival and departure times.
-Campers who arrive at the airport after the last shuttle has left (7:00pm) due to unforeseen circumstances (e.g. flight delay) will be picked up by camp staff later in the evening.
-The camper should call the Assistant Director, Emily Weitz, at (540) 441-8105 (emergency cell) to notify her.
+Campers who arrive at the airport after the last shuttle has left (5:00pm) due to unforeseen circumstances (e.g. flight delay) will be picked up by camp staff later in the evening.
+The camper should call the Coordinator, Grace Richardson, at (571) 267-9016 (emergency cell) to notify her.

 Click HERE for driving directions to Patrick Henry College

 All of these accommodations offer a discount to families visiting Patrick Henry College.
 Click HERE for printable lodging information.

 Personal toiletries, casual and dress clothes, towels, sleeping bag or linens, pillow, cell phone, camera, stationery, backpack, money for book store purchases and snacks, pencils/pens, notebook, and Bible.
 Come to all camps with a pair of comfortable walking shoes for field-trips and athletic shoes for sports and camp activities.

 Campers should come with bedding for their stay in the residence halls.
 Both sleeping bags and sheets are acceptable (the beds are twin-sized).
 Campers should bring pillows, towels and any personal toiletry items.